timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-05-09
+# Objectives for Today 2022-05-10

-- Update the Key Performance Indicators for the adventure.
-- Update the weekly topic in Discord / Reddit
-- Update the weekly plan of attack for week #19
-- Create a tweet or two about Eggcelerate, May We Sell Games
-- Writing script of the second $10k of indie adventure
-- Playtesting Rally of Rockets with/without SubmitPoints() to see if that is the issue.
+- Rally of Rockets end game screen.
+- Give the player experience points after a game, even if a set amount.
+- Lock rocket and nametag selection until certain experiences, achievements or such has been gained.
+- Show the scores of the game and give winner-winner chicker dinner!

 ## May We Sell Games